Science supports many of our intuitions about the benefits of play.

 The results?
 Kids given divergent play materials performed better on divergent problems.
 They also showed more creativity in their attempts to solve the problems (Pepler and Ross 1981).

-Another experimental study reported links between pretend play and divergent problem-solving ability (Wyver and Spence 1999).
-Kids given training in pretend play showed an increased ability to solve divergent problems.
-And the converse was true as well: Kids trained to solve divergent problems showed increased rates of pretend play.
+Another experimental study hints at a causal connection between pretend play (discussed at more length below) and divergent problem-solving ability (Wyver and Spence 1999).
+Kids given training in pretend play showed an increased ability to solve divergent problems, and the converse was true as well: Kids trained to solve divergent problems showed increased rates of pretend play.

 Math skills and the benefits of play

 Here's an intriguing story about play and mathematics:

 A longitudinal study measured the complexity of children’s block play at age 4 and then tracked their academic performance through high school (Wolfgang, Stannard, & Jones, 2001).

 Researchers found that the complexity of block play predicted kids’ mathematics achievements in high school.
 In particular, those who had used blocks in more sophisticated ways as preschoolers had better math grades and took more math courses (including honors’ courses) as teenagers.

 Of course, these results might merely tell us that kids who are smart in preschool continue to be smart in high school.